 One topic that is frequently being discussed in regards to the economy and job market is whether a college degree is really worth it anymore.
 There are plenty of jobs available in the trades that do not require a significant amount of schooling, which obviously severely decreases the amount of debt a young person takes on as well.

-But that’s not what we’re really here to talk about today.
-After all, my stance with higher education is simple: make a decision that is right for you, and know that college isn’t the only option when you graduate high school–even if your parents keep pushing you down that path.
-And remember: let’s stop brainwashing our kids that it’s a college degree or nothing.
+When deciding whether or not college is the right choice for you, just remember that it isn’t the only option when you graduate high school, even if your parents keep pushing you down that path.
+And remember: let’s stop brainwashing our kids that it’s a college degree or nothing in this world.

-What we’re really here to talk about today is a trait that is more important for workplace success than almost anything you’ll learn in school and/or college.
+What we’re here to talk about today, though, is a trait that is more important for workplace success than almost anything you’ll learn in school.
 Now, obviously an accountant is going to need to go to school to learn about taxes and other financial ins and outs, but on the whole, most of what you “learn” in college is going to be forgotten when you get into the workforce, or your new employer is going to teach you their way.